 Students and mentors may bring their concerns to the department head or ACEND without fear of retaliation.
-ACEND will review complaints from students, faculty, and preceptors that relate to a program's compliance with accreditation standards in the interest of maintaining quality in dietetics education programs.
-However, ACEND will not interfere in matters of admission, appointment, promotion or dismissal of faculty, staff, or students.
-A copy of the accreditation standards and/or ACEND's policy and procedure for submission of complaints may be obtained by contacting personnel at: The Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, II 60606-6995.
+ACEND only reviews complaints from students, faculty, and preceptors that relate to a program's compliance with accreditation standards in the interest of maintaining quality in dietetics education programs.
+However, ACEND will not interfere in matters of admission, such as appointment, promotion or dismissal of faculty, staff, or students.
+A copy of the accreditation standards and/or ACEND's policy and procedure for submission of complaints may be obtained through the ACEND Website or by contacting personnel at: The Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, Il 60606-6995.